 Via 100 entries or'mini-chapters,' the SAGE 21st Century Reference Series provides an authoritative reference source.
 21st Century Psychology highlights the most important topics, issues, questions and debates.

-Covers all branches of psychology, including psychoanalysis, psychiatry, criminology, neuroscience, and statistics.
-It features comprehensive coverage of key areas, for example: cognition, sensation and perception, emotion and motivation, learning and skills, language, mental disorder, and research methods.
+Including more than 11,000 definitions, this authoritative and up-to-date dictionary covers all branches of psychology.
+Clear, concise descriptions for each entry offer extensive coverage of key areas including cognition, sensation and perception, emotion and motivation, learning and skills,language, mental disorder, and research methods.

 Authoritative source that encompasses the entire range of concepts and topics involved in the study of applied developmental science.
 Its contents and levels have broad appeal for those interested in how the application of knowledge about human development can be used to enhance the lives of individuals, families, and communities